Skip to content

 """

-if self.task == 'survival':
+if self.settings.task == 'survival':

-inference = self.predictor.predict(data)
+inference = self.predictor.predict(data, model)

-if self.predictor.can_predict_proba:
+elif self.predictor.can_predict_proba:

 inference = self.predictor.predict_proba(data, model, as_pandas=False)[:, 1]